Summary of Transportation Revenues and Expenditures from Own Funds and User Coverage, Fiscal Year

 Government revenues are for own source revenue only.

-Revisions from 2015 to 2017 are based on changes in the deflators.
+Revisions from 2016 to 2018 chained data are based on changes in the deflators.

 U.S. Department of Transportation, Bureau of Transportation Statistics, Government Transportation Financial Statistics, available at https://www.bts.gov/browse-statistical-products-and-data/government-transportation-financial-statistics-gtfs/government as of Dec.
 27, 2021.